opensource-observer/oso/apps/docs/docs/contribute/challenges/2024-04-05_data_challenge_01/index.md

 1. Join the [Kariba Data Collective](https://www.kariba.network/).
 Participation is open to anyone in the data collective (free to join, but we review applications).
 2. Join our Discord and receive a **_data-collective_** role; ask questions and share code snippets in the **_#data-challenges_** channel.
 3. Bookmark [our docs and tutorials](https://docs.opensource.observer/docs/how-oso-works/impact-metrics/) for creating impact metrics.
+Also make sure to browse our [Colab Notebooks](https://drive.google.com/drive/folders/1mzqrSToxPaWhsoGOR-UVldIsaX1gqP0F) for examples and inspiration.
 4. Submit your impact metric(s) by opening an issue on our Insight repo [here](https://github.com/opensource-observer/insights/issues/new/choose).

 Every impact metric submission should include: